Carolene Mays

+Career history

 In 2010, Mays was appointed by Governor Mitch Daniels as a commissioner for the Indiana Utility Regulatory Commission (IURC) which regulates the utility industry.
 She was reappointed and named vice-chair in 2014 by Governor Mike Pence.

 While at the IURC, she served on the board of directors for the National Association of Regulatory Utility Commissioners (NARUC); as president of Mid-America Regulatory Conference; and as chairperson of the Critical Infrastructure Committee.
 She also served on the Water and Washington Action Committees.
 She was named a 2013 Smart Grid Today Top 50 Smart Grid Pioneer for her leadership in cyber and physical security.

 Mays was a finalist for an appointment by President Barack Obama as the Midwest Regional Director of Housing and Urban Development (HUD).
 She withdrew from consideration upon receiving the IURC appointment; later finding out she had been selected by the president.

 Prior, she was president of the Indianapolis Recorder newspaper and Indiana Minority Business Magazine.
-Under her leadership, the Recorder emerged as one of nation's largest, most award winning newspapers in the National Newspaper Publishers Association.
+Under her leadership, the Recorder emerged as one of the nation's largest, most award-winning newspapers in the National Newspaper Publishers Association.
 She purchased Indiana Minority Business Magazine and it became profitable under her management in the first year of ownership.

 Mays was the producer and co-host of "Recorder On Air Report Television Show" on a cable network, and co-host of a television news segment, "Community Link", on Central Indiana's CBS affiliate.
 She left the position in 2008, but in 2018, she again began hosting Community Link, on WISH-TV.

 Previously, at Mays Chemical Co. she was Manager of Marketing, Customer Service and National Accounts.
 She began her career at Occidental Chemical Co., Inc. where she held positions in sales and corporate account management, throughout the U.S.

 Mays was elected to the Indiana Legislature in 2002; serving as State Representative for three terms.
 Nationally she served on the National Black Caucus of State Legislators, National Conference of State Legislators, and Women in Government.
 Mays had to retire from the State Legislature, November 2008 after making an unsuccessful bid for Congress.

-Mays is a proud servant leader and is active in the community, currently serving on the Boards of: One America Financial Services, Heartland Church of Indianapolis, Cyber Leadership Alliance, Federal Bureau of Investigation (FBI) Citizens Academy, St. Vincent Hospital Foundation, IU Lilly School of Philanthropy Mays Institute as Vice-Chair, National Institute of Fitness and Sport, 2021 NBA All-Star Basketball Game, Leadership Indianapolis Stanley K. Lacy Executive Leadership Series, and 2022 College Football Playoffs, where she will also co-chair the event execution and game operations.
+Mays currently serves on the Boards of: One America Financial Services, Heartland Church of Indianapolis, Cyber Leadership Alliance, Federal Bureau of Investigation (FBI) Citizens Academy, St. Vincent Hospital Foundation, IU Lilly School of Philanthropy Mays Institute as Vice-Chair, National Institute of Fitness and Sport, Leadership Indianapolis Stanley K. Lacy Executive Leadership Series.
 She is a Lifetime board member of the Indiana Sports Corporation.
 She is also the President of the Indianapolis Chapter of the Links, Inc.